×

 Examples

 Below you will find some examples.
-The direct objects are all in bold and is always the word or phrase that receives the action from the verb.
+The direct objects are all in bold and are always the word or phrase that receives the action from the verb.

 Placement